 The curve will follow this reference orientation by locally projecting the

-but not affected by the surface normal at the starting point.
+Similar to byplane but not affected by the surface normal at the starting point.
 Intersects the surface with a plane that is normal to the system x-axis and runs through the starting point.
-Just likeby plane
+Just like byplane, this method is able to form closed curves.

 The following table shows an overview of required settings for each algorithm.